viraj-kabbur/user_manuals/school-admin/class-with-global-citizenship-assignment.md

 * End Date - gives a deadline to students to complete the assignment.
 * Age Group - specifies which students are to be assigned based on their age.
 * Class Description - can be used to give a brief understanding of what is to be done by the students.
-* Only allocated students can be assigned, also the teacher can choose which students are to be added to the class.
+* Only allocated students can be assigned, also the Teacher/Professor can choose which students are to be added to the class.
 As seen in the example Linda and John are added but Student 1 hasn't been added to the class.
-* Similarly, teachers can also be added to the class .
-In the page attached below, out of all the teachers, only Serena Matthews has been added.
+* Similarly, Teacher/Professor can also be added to the class .
+In the page attached below, out of all the Teachers/Professors, only Serena Matthews has been added.

 <figure><img src="../.gitbook/assets/Screenshot 2024-02-29 161248.png" alt=""><figcaption></figcaption></figure>

-Once done with everything, the teacher or the school admin can click the button which says Create a Class, and thus a class will be created.
+Once done with everything, the Teacher/Professor or the School/University admin can click the button which says Create a Class, and thus a class will be created.